BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_08.md

 First, if you'd like to, talk to the machine in one of the side rooms to exchange your Zygarde Cells for more Cell Imprints, and exchange some for Negative Imprints if you'd like.

 Head into the main building and talk to Terra here.
-If you have at least 50 cells, the path will be opened here, and a decent reward will be available later.
+If you have collected least 50 cells, the path will be opened here, Terra will give you two *Beast Balls*, and a decent reward will be available later.
 If not, Terra will ask you if you want to go collect the rest.
 If not, you'll instead have to fight some battles:

 If you have fewer than 10 Cells, you'll fight: